Lake Tahoe Kayaking Launch

 Commons Beach, NW Lake Tahoe

 For those searching out a more family-oriented environment, in the sense of ease of transport, minimal hikes, and access to groceries all while being a stone’s throw away from the water, Commons Beach park is the spot for you.
-On the western shore of Lake Tahoe, Commons Beach hosts a variety of restaurants and hotels.
+On the western shore of Lake Tahoe, Commons Beach is super popular for swimming in summer, and then within a few minutes walk you’ll find a variety of restaurants and hotels.

-Community events, such as Wednesday movie nights or Sunday music in the park, are hosted at the beach’s amphitheater.
-The shoreline here may not be as naturally intricate as the surrounding areas, but for kayakers bringing little ones along, it is a spot that’s hard to beat.
+Community events, such as Wednesday movie nights or Sunday music in the park, are hosted at the beach’s amphitheater which are a perfect way to end the day if you’ve been out kayaking Lake Tahoe.
+The shoreline here may not be as naturally, aesthetically pleasing as the surrounding areas, but for kayakers bringing little ones along, it is a spot that’s hard to beat.
 Bring a SUP for paddling here too, if you like!

 Launch location:

-The United States’ third oldest National Park, Yosemite itself is a great physical example of our countries’ connection to preserving the natural world from our own impact.
-Most well known for its towering waterfalls and the world-famous granite cliff face, El Capitan, on the side of Half Dome, Yosemite National Park also hosts beautiful rivers and lakes, great for those seeking to get out on the water rather than up on top of a mountain.
+The United States’ third oldest National Park, Yosemite itself is a great example of our countries’ connection to preserving the natural world from our own impact.
+Most well known for its towering waterfalls and the world-famous granite cliff face, El Capitan and the incredible Half Dome, Yosemite National Park also hosts beautiful rivers and lakes, great for those seeking to get out on the water rather than up on top of a mountain.
+Enter from the west side as you head towards Mammoth Lakes, make a stop at Tunnel View and then continue onto some beautiful kayaking spots.

 Kayaking Tenaya Lake by Yosemite